-Damon Knight. Often misattributed to Charles Fort.

 "Always…" she said.
-She looked away.
 Kenneth kissed her.
-It was strange; he hadn't kissed any woman but Lydia in, what, almost twenty years now?
+It was strange; he hadn't kissed any woman but Lydia in, what, almost 20 years now?
 Since high school.
-He'd expected it to be very different, but no, Kathleen's lips felt more or less the same.
+He'd expected it to be very different, but Kathleen's lips felt more or less the same.
 With his eyes closed, he could pretend that it was Lydia.
 Yes, that would work.
-He closed his eyes and kissed her again, leaning into her.
 Her wet, naked flesh rubbed against his.
 She'd just begun to soap herself and she was slippery all over.
 Her wet hair was just about the same length as Lydia's.
 As long as Kenneth kept his eyes closed, he could run his hands through her hair and pretend that she was his wife.
-The steam from the shower filled the tiny bathroom.
-Kenneth decided to act as if there was nothing past it.
-The whole world was just a hot, impenetrable cloud surrounding this tiny shower.
+Gauzy steam filled the tiny bathroom.
+Kenneth decided to act as if there was nothing beyond it.
+The whole world was just a hot, impenetrable cloud surrounding this tiny vestibule.

-She was wet all over.
 Kenneth ran his hands down her.
 She felt a little like Lydia, but not really.
 She had thick legs, but that was all right.
 He liked good thighs.
 He sometimes wished Lydia had them.
 Now, in a way, she did.
-And her breasts (hot from the steamy water, slippery from the soap) were larger and rounder than Lydia's, another thing he liked (he'd always secretly wished she would get implants, but was too appalled to ever say so).
+And her breasts (hot from the steamy water, slippery from the soap) were larger and rounder than Lydia's, another thing he liked (he'd always secretly wished Lydia would get implants, but was too appalled to ever say so).
 Kathleen's body was almost perfect for him.
-With his eyes shut, close to her, his hands exploring curves and contours, he imagined he was sculpting the ideal body for his wife.
-Yes, perfect, or close enough to perfect.
-Close enough to pretend.
+With his eyes shut and his hands exploring her curves and contours, he imagined he was sculpting the ideal body.

-He leaned into her harder; she gave way.
-The shower was small so she had nowhere to go, her back pressed against the wet tiles.
-Her mouth opened, kissing him more, her tongue sliding over his.
-She was slippery and wet and almost impossible to get a hold of but in the close confines she really couldn't get away.
+They had so little room that it was impossible to do anything without touching.
 It felt like one of those childhood games, where you run and try not to be caught but you know you always will be eventually, and really you want to be.
 Kenneth buried his face against the side of her neck, biting.
 She gasped and then exhaled in a long, warbling sigh.
-She whispered something but he couldn't hear it over the rush of the water.
 He bit again, and again, and she clung to him tighter, wrapping her arms and legs around him and holding on.
 She was shaking.
 He thought she might be crying but of course it was impossible to tell, and he never looked at her face for long anyway.

-Maybe it was the same feeling of isolation that he had now that made her finally agree.
+Maybe it was the sense of isolation that he had now that made her finally agree.
 The feeling of wet skin on wet skin and hot breath on your bare neck, all hidden from the world by glass, metal, and steam.
 They'd been awkward, of course, without a clue what they were doing.
-She was scared of him going in and she buried her face against his bare shoulder (tears disguised by the running water), almost panicked but telling him to do it.
-Insisting, in fact.
+She was scared of him going in and buried her face against his bare shoulder, almost panicked but telling him to do it, insisting, in fact.
 She said later that it hurt, but she was glad.
 If it hadn't hurt, she said, she would have felt let down.
 Kenneth thought he understood.
-Until the day twenty years later when she admitted to him that it hurt every time since also.
+Until the day 20 years later when she admitted she’d never stopped hurting.

-The feeling of Kathleen's nails raking his back brought him to the present.
-It felt gratifying, but also troubling: His wife kept her nails short, always.
-Kenneth was unused to the feeling of the sharp edges scoring lines across his skin.
+Kathleen's nails raked his back and brought him to the present.
+He was unused to long nails.
 She was positioned against the wall now, legs open, his cock poised just against her, the slippery wet skin of her sex rubbing against his.
-Panting shook her body, making her shoulders rise and fall.
 Wet hair clung to the sides of her face, the tips of a few strands touching the corner of her mouth and her full lips.
 She was telling him to do it.
-The words rang an echo from twenty years earlier.
+The words rang an echo from 20 years earlier.
 "Go ahead Kenneth.
 Go ahead."
 The exact same words.
 But those nails biting into his shoulders, those weren't the same.
-No, that was a feeling he would never have had back then.
-And now he was seeing entirely too much of Kathleen’s face, in focus that was entirely too sharp.
 It wasn't going to work.
 He felt himself stall.
 He felt—

 He felt the wedding ring on his hand.
 It wasn't there, but he felt it anyway.
-You can't just stop feeling a thing like that simply because it’s not there anymore.
+You can't just stop feeling a thing like.
 The cold, hard weight of it had been a part of him too long.
-He imagined she could feel it too, right there, where his hand gripped the flesh of her ass, like a little cold ember against her body.
-But she didn’t have her ring; he could see her bare finger.
-Hers was gone, set aside.
-So she really was like Lydia then.
-Kenneth buried himself deeper inside of her.
+He imagined she could feel it too, right there, where his hand gripped the flesh of her ass, like a little cold ember.
 He couldn't hear her cries over the rush of the water or the rushing in his ears.
 It didn't matter.
 Now she wasn't herself or his wife.
-Now she was barely there at all, and neither was he.
-She was something to feel.
-So he felt.
+Now she was barely there at all.
+And so was he.

 Kenneth went to the window again.
 Pitch black outside.
 They’d been in there a long time.
 Lucidity was creeping up on him again.
 When he glanced up his heart seized; there, in the window, in the distance, two glowing red eyes, glaring right through him.
 Two eyes that saw everything.